-Opening of the second bridge east of the river, now anticipated in Spring 2013, will complete trail connections on both sides of the river from South Capitol Street to Benning Road.
+The second, or eastern, of the two fiberglass bridges over railroad tracks opened in May 2013, completing trail connections on both sides of the river from South Capitol Street to Benning Road.

-Design of the Kenilworth Aquatic Gardens segment, which will extend the trail from Benning Road to the Bladensburg Trail in Maryland, concluded in January 2013.
-The project is to be advertised for construction Summer 2013.
+Design of the Kenilworth Aquatic Gardens segment, which will extend the trail from Benning Road to the Bladensburg Trail in Maryland, concluded in July 2013.
+The project was advertised for construction Fall 2013.

-Other segments that will complete the Riverwalk are to be constructed as part of the South Capitol Street Corridor, Buzzards Point and Oxon Run projects, various partner development projects or, in the case of the Arboretum segment, by the National Park Service.
+Other segments to complete the Riverwalk are to be constructed as part of the South Capitol Street Corridor, Buzzards Point and Oxon Run projects, various partner development projects or, in the case of the Arboretum segment by the National Park Service.

 |Completed Design of Kenilworth Gardens||July 2013|